A Day in the Kitchen

 • Preheat oven 325F/165C.

-• Lightly grease 6 cups in a muffin tin with butter.
+• Grease 6 cups in a muffin tin with room temperature unsalted butter.
 Set aside.

-• Combine all dry ingredients in a bowl and whisk together.
+• Combine glutinous rice flour, matcha powder, baking powder, and salt in a bowl and whisk together.

-• In a medium mixing bowl or 1-quart measuring cup, whisk together milk, eggs, honey, melted butter, and vanilla.
+• In a medium mixing bowl or 1-quart measuring cup, whisk together milk, egg, honey, melted butter, and vanilla extract.

-• Divide batter equally among the muffin cups.
+• Divide the matcha mixture equally among the 6 muffin cups.

 • Bake for 25-30 minutes.